Amazon’s 2018 device lineup includes a new Dot, Echo Show... and a microwave

 Two of the stranger products Amazon announced today were the Amazon Basics Alexa Microwave and Echo Wall Clock.

 The Wall Clock is really an extension of Alexa's widely used timer feature.
-It will have an LED for timers which can tick down when it’s close to being finished and flashes when a timer is done.
-That will be $29.99 and ships later this year.
+It will have an LED for timers which can tick down when it’s close to zero, and flashes when a timer is done.
+That will be $29.99 in the US and ships later this year.

-The Amazon Basics Alexa Microwave works with connected devices despite microwave interface and can connect to a nearby Echo.
-It has Dash replenishment for popcorn, an Ask Alexa button that you can tap and tell the microwave what’s cooking (e.g “1 potato”).
+The Amazon Basics Alexa Microwave works with connected devices as well as having a regular interface, and can connect to a nearby Echo.
+It has Dash replenishment for popcorn, and an Ask Alexa button that you can tap and tell the microwave what’s cooking (e.g. “1 potato”).
 That's $59.99, shipping later this year.
+Again we don't know when these devices will be available outside the US.

 Alexa updates